unicefnz/unicef-eslint-config/README.md

 - jsx-a11y/accessible-emoji is disabled, because come on, no one can be bothered

 **Typescript**
+- consistent-return disabled, this should be enforced by the typescript compiler
 - spaced-comment modified to allow /// comments

 ## Contributing